earnestt1234/FED3_Viz/Manual.md

 Loaded FED data can be inspected on the File View of the Home Tab.
 Each loaded FED will correspond to a row in the File View, where column entries will correspond to properties of the file:

 - Name: the name & extension of the file
+- Mode: the recording mode of the file (e.g. fixed ratio, progressive ratio, etc.)
-- \# events: how many events were logged by the device, either Pokes or Pellets (essentially the number of rows in the data file)
+- \# Events: how many events were logged by the device, either Pokes or Pellets (essentially the number of rows in the data file)
-- start time: the date and time of the start of the recording
+- Start Time: the date and time of the start of the recording
-- end time: the date and time of the end of the recording
+- End Time: the date and time of the end of the recording
-- duration: the amount of time between the first and last logged event
+- Duration: the amount of time between the first and last logged event
-- groups: any user-defined groups associated with the recording
+- Groups: any user-defined groups associated with the recording

 Additionally, FEDs with missing columns will be labeled with a :warning: symbol.